Design system

 Component

-Level dot (Explorer).
+Level dot (Gauge).

 Component

-Verdict dot (Diagnostic).
+Verdict dot (Plumb).

 RAG colour from the brand palette: green for Met, sepia-text for Amber, signal for Red.
 Used only where a qualitative verdict is meant.